 1 x member of the RSSAC

-I Additional representatives can be added at the discretion of the CSC, as well as Liaisons.
+Additionally advisors could be added at the discretion of the CSC to fill skills gaps, as well as Liaisons.

+J The CSC shall facilitate public comment periods and other community participation mechanisms in the event that changes are proposed that would affect oversight of the IANA Naming Functions.

-J The CSC is not mandated to initiate a change in the IANA Functions Operator; however, the escalation process provides for and independent review to be triggered of ICANN operations to recommend organizational change and determine whether IANA operator can continue – in the event of continued poor performance results in a third escalation.
+K The CSC is not mandated to initiate a change in the IANA Functions Operator; however, the escalation process provides for and independent review to be triggered of ICANN operations to recommend organizational change and determine whether IANA operator can continue – in the event of continued poor performance results in a third escalation.

+Dependencies

+The CSC has identified additional issues that it believes may fall within the scope of the CSC’s oversight responsibilities, pending the outcomes of other Design Team work, as follows:

+Management of Periodic Reviews of the IANA Functions and the IANA Statement of Work (Pending output of Design Team N);

+Management of issues related to the .INT TLD (Pending output of Design Team H); and

+Management of IDN Repository Issues (TBD).

+If such working groups identify additional oversight roles and responsibilities that are appropriately carried out by the CSC then Design Team C may propose additions to the scope outlined above on that basis.

-The table below represents the current NTIA contract contract requirement and the proposed CSC requirement post transition.
+The table below represents the current NTIA contract requirement and the proposed CSC requirement post transition.